 HM Revenue & Customs (HMRC) can charge different types of penalty.
 Late payment of penalties will also result in interest being charged on the penalty.

 We provide detailed information on penalties in the tax basics section.
-On this page we look at particular issues you might face if you are self-employed.
+On this page we briefly highlight particular issues you might face if you are self-employed.

 Late payment penalties

 Penalties are designed to encourage compliance with the tax system and have an actual cost for you.
 Late payment penalties do not apply to payments on account, but do apply to balancing payments.
 Details of the late payment penalties are in the tax basics section.